smlavine/err/README.md

 ## Generating documentation

 err uses Doxygen to generate documentation.
-To compile the documentation into a readable form, run `doxygen`.
+To compile the documentation into HTML, run `doxygen`.
 The generated files will be put into the `site/` directory.

-Documentation is compiled to HTML and manpage formats.

 # Copyright